dhad4g/Lexington/docs/CSR.md

 *0xF14*

 This read-only register encodes the execution environment unique, integer ID of the hardware thread.
-This implementation returns 0x0 as there is only one hardware thread in the GPro Lexington core.
+This implementation returns 0x0 as Saratoga only supports a single hardware thread.

 ### Machine Status Register `mstatus` and `mstatush`